Home / Mica Regulation

 Notable cases of exemptions include:

-• NFTs who are truly unique (excluding the collections of thousands of almost-identical pictures with very similar traits and no concrete use case);
+• NFTs that are truly unique (excluding the collections of thousands of almost-identical pictures with very similar traits and no concrete use case);

 • Loyalty coins and schemes, where the crypto asset is not transferable.